agn453/Z80-MBC2-master/README.md

 -----------

-Firstly, I have attempted to re-construct the distributed CP/M 3 system image file (CPM3-128.SYS) - so far unsuccessfully (I'm waiting on details concerning the original build procedure and GENCPM configuration file).
+Firstly, I have attempted to re-construct the distributed CP/M 3 system image file (CPM3-128.SYS).

 The build procedure submit file BUILD.SUB does a long-winded build of the original Intel 8080 sourcecode modules (.ASM files) and my translated sourcecode modules (.Z80 files).
 Both the original and translated build files produce byte-identical BIOS images.
-As soon as I have the original build files, I can substitute my attempt at reconstruction in the GENCPM.ORG file (this is the data file input to the CP/M 3 system generation program GENCPM.COM).
+However, even using the original GENCPM.ORG configuration, I'm unable to get a byte-for-byte exact copy of the distributed banked system CPM3-128.SYS

 Secondly, I have modified the Z80 sourcecode modules to -